hwlim/Cutlery/README.md

 - **PeakMode**: Peak mode among {factor,histone,NULL}.
 If "NULL", no peak calling is performed, e.g. for IgG samples.

 Note:
-- no white space is allowed in the file except for the column separator, tab.
+- No white space is allowed in the file except for the column separator, tab.
-- Id and Name columns must contain unique values not overlapping with other samples
+- **Id** and **Name** columns must contain unique values not overlapping with other samples

 Example: